 - The kinetic energy is minimum (and close to zero) at the highest point, not maximum, so C is wrong.

 - Weight is the force of gravity, which is always a vector acting downwards.
-Therefore, option D correctly identifies a vector.
+Which means, option D correctly identifies a vector.

 Vector Operations: A Brief Overview